mrjacobbloom/react-immutable-tree/README.md

 myNode = myNode.insertChildWithData({ title: 'my even more exciting title' });
 myNode = myNode.moveTo(someOtherNode, 2); // No new node is generated for this one, it returns itself.
 Also, optional second arg is index myNode = myNode.remove(); // Same here

-// todo: should there be a way to get treeNode.newestVersion or something?
-Or would that cause all manner of memory leaks?
-Hm...
-// (if I do add that, update the error message in assertNotDead to be more helpful)
 ```